The Simpsons season 36: Production

+Development

-In January 2023, it was announced that the series had been renewed for the thirty-fifth and thirty-sixth seasons.
-Executive producer Matt Selman continued his role as primary showrunner, a role he had since the thirty-third season.
-Selman had previously been the showrunner for several episodes each season since the twenty-third season.
-Executive producer Al Jean also served as showrunner for several episodes this season.
+In January 2023, it was announced that The Simpsons had been renewed for their thirty-fifth and thirty-sixth seasons.
+Executive producer Matt Selman continued his role as the series' primary showrunner, a title he had since the thirty-third season.
+Executive producer Al Jean also was the showrunner for several episodes of the season.

-In July 2024, at San Diego Comic-Con, Selman recorded the screaming of the Simpsons panel audience to be used in the season's Treehouse of Horror episode.
-In addition, a followup episode to the seventh season episode "22 Short Films About Springfield" was announced.
-A second Treehouse of Horror episode was also broadcast this season, titled "Simpsons Wicked This Way Comes".
-The episode featured three segments parodying stories by Ray Bradbury.
-Series creator Matt Groening stated that Bradbury criticized the show in the press after the series premiered because it borrowed from an episode of The Twilight Zone that he wrote.
-The season contained eleven holdover episodes from the previous season with seven for Fox and four for Disney+.
+In July 2024, at San Diego Comic-Con, Selman recorded the screaming of the Simpsons panel audience members audience, which was later utilized in the season's Treehouse of Horror special.
+In addition, a followup to the seventh season episode "22 Short Films About Springfield", which focused on the lives of more minor characters from the series, was announced.
+Despite the fact that usually only one is broadcast each season, a second Treehouse of Horror episode also aired, titled "Simpsons Wicked This Way Comes".
+The episode featured three Halloween-themed segments, parodying stories by the writer Ray Bradbury.
+Series creator Matt Groening noted that Bradbury previously criticized the series to the press when it premiered, as he felt it stole concepts he had written for The Twilight Zone.
+The season contained eleven holdover episodes from the previous season, with seven aired on the Fox Network, and four to be aired as specials for the streaming service Disney+.